AxelEAG/Learning-SysDesign/topics/scalability.md

 shared storage tech ([42:00](https://www.youtube.com/watch?v=-W9F__D3oY4&t=2520s)) Actual data centers servers have multiple hard drives, ram, and power supplies (can pull it out and put a new one in)

-**Shared state** - FC, iSCSI, MySQL, NFS, cookies? - store which server to get in - what if it's down, still could cause unbalanced load to one server, what if IP changes and have to make IP public store key instead have actual IP on load balancer

-It's still a single point of failure
-How to share state?

 Database replication (43:00 - 44:00 &)